Dyvil/Dyvil-Language-Reference/types/advanced-types.md

 ## Function Types

 Another specialization of Generic Types are Function Types.
 They represent syntactic sugar for parameterized `dyvil.function.FunctionX` types, where `X` is the number of parameters.
-For example, the function type `(String, int) => boolean` is syntactic sugar for `Function2[String, Int, Boolean]`.
+For example, the function type `(String, int) -> boolean` is syntactic sugar for `Function2[String, Int, Boolean]`.
 The last type argument (in this case `Boolean`) represents the return type of the function type.

-As with Tuple Types and some Generic Types, Function Types are also fitted with variance annotations, as shown in the declaration of `dyvil.function.Function2`:
+As with Tuple Types and some Generic Types, Function Types are also fitted with variance annotations.
+This is shown in the declaration of `dyvil.function.Function2`:

 ```scala
 interface Function2[-P1, -P2, +R]
 ```
 However, the parameter types are contravariant instead of covariant.
 This inverts the subtyping relationship, and makes a `Function2[any, any, String]` a subtype of `Function2[String, String, any]`.

 ## Type Variable Types